Among various substances, bitumen and tar are most commonly used substances in day to day activities.

 - It is used as a damp-proof course in walls, basement, lining tanks, swimming swimming pools, urinals, and so on.

-- Since it makes good expansion joint, therefore it is used to fill joints in leaky roofs.
+- Since it makes good expansion joints, therefore it is used to fill joints in leaky roofs.

 - It is being used extensively as a road construction material.